wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 .. versionadded:: 3.9.0

-The value of the dynamic field specified at this option, must appear in previous events a ``frequency`` number of times within the required time frame.
+The value of the dynamic field specified in this option must appear in previous events a ``frequency`` number of times within the required ``timeframe``.

 +--------------------+-------------------------------+
 | **Example of use** | <same_field>key</same_field>  |